Distance: 2 miles (3.2km)

 Restoration of Memory Wharf which is a short arm to the left is underway.
 The painting shows it when it was busy.

 Continue on between the park spoil bank on the right and assorted industrial buildings on the left until you go under a new footbridge connecting the town with the park.
+The new building on the left is Morningside Arena, home of Leicester Riders Basketball team.
 You are back at the car park as you go under the older, second footbridge.